 HARRIS HEALTH’s RESPONSIBILITIES

-- To provide a Just and Accountable Culture by using a consistent, fair, and systematic approach to managing behaviors.
-Harris Health will facilitate a culture that balances a non-punitive learning environment with the equally important need to hold persons accountable for their actions.
+- To provide a just and accountable culture by using a consistent, fair and systematic approach to managing behaviors.
+Harris Health will facilitate a culture that balances a non-punitive learning environment with the equally important need to hold persons accountable for their actions, including in accordance with Harris Health Policy 3466.01, Red Rules.

-- To promptly and thoroughly investigate all claims of harassment, of any kind, or any other behavior that creates a hostile work environment for Harris Health’s workforce members.
+- To promptly and thoroughly investigate all claims of harassment of any kind, or any other behavior that creates a hostile work environment for Harris Health workforce members.

 - To comply with all applicable federal and state laws regulating the payment of wages.